 Pune district witnesses normal rainfall this season

-The southwest monsoon in Maharashtra and Pune district has ended with normal rainfall, but a 3% and 6% deficit, respectively.
-Shivajinagar in Pune recorded a 26% rainfall deficit, while Chinchwad received 32% excess rainfall.
-Overall, the monsoon was a roller coaster ride with variations in arrival and rainfall across the state.
-The partial revival in September brought good rainfall, benefiting agriculture and reservoirs.
-Light to moderate rainfall is expected to continue in the coming days, and the monsoon withdrawal is set to begin on October 4.
+The southwest monsoon has ended in Maharashtra and Pune district with normal rainfall and deficits ranging from 3% to 6%, according to the India Meteorological Department (IMD).
+The monsoon season had a delayed and weak start but improved in July and September.
+The Konkan and Goa subdivisions received excess rainfall, while other subdivisions experienced deficits.
+The overall rainfall in September was 32% higher than normal, benefiting agriculture and water storage in reservoirs.
+Light to moderate rainfall is expected to continue in the coming days.
+The monsoon withdrawal is set to begin on October 4.

 The southwest monsoon has ended, with normal rainfall and a 3% and 6% deficit in Maharashtra and Pune district, respectively, as per the India Meteorological Department (IMD).